Fund A Teacher Mini Grant

-Not required but a helpful resource to keep for your own records.
+Not required but a helpful resource to keep for your records.
 This document will not be accepted for submission.

 Please ensure you are using Google Chrome Browser.

-Our Teacher Mini-Grant Program has funded over $2 million into more than 4,310 grants for classroom teachers throughout the years.
+Since 1985, our Teacher Mini-Grant Program has funded over $2.3 million into more than 4,750 grants for classroom teachers throughout the years.
 Mini-Grants fund the costs associated with student supplies, curriculum materials, books, software programs, etc. providing a multitude of activities, including both remedial and enrichment programs.

 Each summer teachers complete their online application which is reviewed and approved/declined by their principal.
 If approved, a FUTURES Mini-Grant Selection Committee consisting of FUTURES Board members, principals, donors and school district staff select the recipients and determine the award amounts.
 The teachers whose projects have been selected for funding receive their checks at an awards reception each October.
-In the 2020-21 school year, thanks to the generosity of our donors FUTURES fully funded over $112,000 in grants for activities covering STEM, heart healthy living, financial literacy, reading, language arts, social studies, critical thinking and listening skills.
+In the 2022-23 school year, thanks to the generosity of our donors FUTURES funded more than $110,000 in grants for activities covering STEM, heart healthy living, financial literacy, reading, language arts, social studies, critical thinking and listening skills.